ipfs-shipyard/nomios.io/README.md

 $ npm run deploy
 ```

 Deploy the website to the `gh-pages` branch, updating `https://nomios.io`.
 Note that it might take a few minutes to update the website due to caching.
+Alternatively, you may purge the cache manually in CloudFlare.

 ## Contributing